javiplav/personal-assistant-demo/personal_assistant_demo/examples.md

 # Personal Assistant Demo - Example Interactions

 This document provides example interactions you can try with the Personal Assistant Demo to showcase its capabilities.
+The demo now includes **Enterprise Solutions Architect Tools** for client management, meeting scheduling, and business intelligence.

 ## Quick Start Examples